ai-dala/zkml-solution/README.md

 Furthermore, WBTC contract is used to approve spend by the swap router on behalf of the trader/miner address.
 And the swap router is used to perform the swap.
 Also, pool contract is used to find out the current `sqrtPriceLimitX96` which is then used in swap parameters for the swap router.

+### Real-World Examples and Use Cases

+1) Strategic Asset Management:
+A Bitcoin miner in Norway uses Aidala to optimize investments into ASIC fleet upgrades.
+Predictive insights help them allocate resources to the most profitable models based on future cost and revenue forecasts at the right time.

+2) Financial Planning and Market Positioning:
+A mining farm in Texas uses the tool to forecast BTC requirements to cover future electricity bills.
+By understanding future price trends, they can make informed decisions on when to sell mined BTC, enhancing profitability.

+3) Operational Efficiency:
+A small-scale miner in Sweden integrates Aidala to receive alerts on future electricity price spikes.
+They adjust their mining intensity and energy consumption during low-cost periods, thereby maximizing efficiency and returns.

+4) Risk Management:
+A mining operation in Kazakhstan uses Aidala to mitigate risks associated with market fluctuations.
+By predicting not only energy costs but also BTC market prices and mining difficulty, they develop strategies to hedge against potential losses.

+5) Decentralized Trading:
+A miner in the US uses the tool to automatically convert mined BTC to WBTC and trade on decentralized exchanges.
+This ensures they can take advantage of favorable market conditions and manage their digital assets more effectively.

 ### Future works

+##### Automating the Conversion of Mined BTC to WBTC
+One of the primary future goals of Aidala is to automate the process of converting mined BTC to WBTC, further streamlining operations for Bitcoin miners.
+1) Integrating Decentralized and Centralised Solutions
+2) Enabling Atomic Swaps
+3) Security and Compliance
+By automating the conversion process, Aidala aims to reduce manual intervention, minimize third-party risk, and provide a more efficient and secure solution for Bitcoin miners to manage and optimize their digital assets.